cyberbotics/webots-doc/guide/tutorial-5-compound-solid-and-physics-attributes-15-minutes.md

 ### How to choose bounding Objects?

 As said before, minimizing the number of bounding objects increases the simulation speed.
-However choosing the bounding objects primitives carefully is also crucial to increase the simulation speed.
+However, choosing the bounding objects primitives carefully is also crucial to increase the simulation speed.

 Using a combination of Sphere, Box, Capsule and Cylinder nodes for defining